cgrand/seqexp/README.md

 ### PRED pred-fn
 `pred-fn` is a predicate function which gets called on the current element.

-If the predicate succeeds, the thread continues to the next instruction.
+If the predicate succeeds, the thread continues to the next instruction and to the next element of the input sequence.
 When the predicate fails the thread is terminated.

 ### JUMP address
 Performs a relative jump, `address` is the relative address.